markets/sudo_rails/README.md

 > ℹ️ If you are using your own layout, don't forget to render the flash messages in that layout.
 You can do something [like this](app/views/sudo_rails/_flash_alert.html.erb).

+You can also override the view by calling the `sudo_rails:view` generator.
+This will create a copy of the view file at `app/views/sudo_rails/confirm_form.html.erb` which can be later modified as per your requirements.

 ### Confirmation strategy

 You should define how to validate the password using the `confirm_strategy` option.
 It must be a `lambda`, which will receive 2 arguments: the controller instance (`context`) and the password from the user.